GNVR-Dev/BlenderScripts-DazBone-Morph-Constraints/README.md

 Paste the script

-Change the Add_Constraints('Genisis8Male.001','Genesis8Male') to match your character
+Change the Add_Constraints('Genisis8Male','Genesis8Male.001') to match your characters

 and click Run Script

 ![Imgur](https://i.imgur.com/Rssb5Op.png)

-This will move all the bones in the 'Genesis8Male' Arch Demon character to the same location 'Genisis8Male.001' Basic Male character
+This will move all the bones in the 'Genesis8Male.001' Arch Demon character to the same location 'Genisis8Male' Basic Male character

-Select the Genisis8Male.Shape first then CTRL select the Genesis8Male.Shape.001 second
+Select the Genisis8Male.Shape.001 first then CTRL select the Genesis8Male.Shape second

 Open the Object Data Properties panel